Suits Me® Simplified: Banking 101

 Direct debits are a good option when the amount you pay each month is likely to vary.
 In this case, setting up a direct debit involves you authorising your bank to pay out the requested amount to a third party on an agreed date each month.

-This can be useful for paying a mobile phone or electricity bill where the amount you pay each month or quarter can vary depending on usage.
+This is handy for paying bills like mobile phone or electricity, where the amount varies based on usage.

 Things to Remember When Setting Up Regular Payments